IntuitDeveloper/intuit-api-docs/docs/use-cases/project.md

 ---
 layout: default
 title: Project
-nav_order: 11
+nav_order: 14
 parent: Use Cases
 ---

 ## Project

 The APIs related to the Project entity allow you to manage and track projects.
-The Project API provides support for create, read, update and delete operations.
+The Project API provides support for create, read, update, delete, and recover operations.
 You can also add transactions to your project by configuring the ID for the project while creating the transaction.

 This page outlines -
-- The CRUD operations for Projects.
+- The Create/Read/Update/Delete/Recover operations for Projects.
 - The CRUD operations for Invoice (sales transaction) with Projects.
 - The CRUD operations for Bill (purchase transaction) with Projects.

 Currently, we have added support to a few transactions so that you can configure a project ID.
 This will allow you to read back information about the project to which this transaction belongs to (if any).
 These include a few transactions like -

 - Supported sales Transactions for your customers -
     - Invoice
     - Invoice payment
     - Estimate

 - Supported purchase transactions for your vendors -
     - Bill
     - Expense
     - Purchase order

+- Other transactions like -
+    - Journal entry
+    - Bank deposit
+    - Delayed credit
+    - Delayed charge

 ### Operations for Project entity